EPIC-guide/epic-guide.github.io/_life/money-americans.md

 than what you would have to pay if you filled out the _Taxation ordinaire ultérieure_ (TOU) form, so requesting a TOU if you don't have to is not worth it.
-In the year that you move to Switzerland and hence have Swiss income for only part of the year, you may think that your total income falls below the minimum for taxation and you could get a tax refund by filing a TOU.
-This is not the case.[^2] Tax rates for "periodic" income are calculated by scaling the income up to the full year.
-Plus, even if you could get a tax refund in the first year, a TOU election cannot be undone, and you will end up paying more tax in following years as mentioned before.
+In the year that you move to Switzerland and hence have Swiss income for only part of the year, you may think that your total income falls below the minimum[^2] for taxation and you could get a tax refund by filing a TOU.
+Although this is true, note that a TOU election cannot be undone, and you will end up paying more tax in following years as mentioned before.
+However, if you will be _required_ to file a TOU in following years anyway (see next paragraph), it may be worth it to get the first year's taxes back.

 Note that you are _required_ to file a TOU under certain circumstances, one of which is if you have any income not subject to source withholding, such as investment